ToKiNoBug/HeuristicFlow/README.md

 Dependents: [libEigen](https://eigen.tuxfamily.org/) and **C++17** standard library.

-HeuristicFlow has been tested on MingW(gcc 8.1.0) and MSVC143.
+HeuristicFlow has been tested on MinGW(gcc 8.1.0 and gcc 12.1.0), Clang(14.0.4) and MSVC143.
+It will pass compiling in the first 2 compilers and will probably meet a compiler internal error if MSVC143 is used.

 namespace: `heu`